 The Department of Informatics will continue to reinforce its world-leading research and education through engagement in international and national collaborations, with academia, with government and with industry, as well as with relevant local and national communities.
 Across all of its activities, the Department will seek to support and promote its staff and students in their efforts to reach their full potential.

 King's College London is thought to have established the world's first engineering school in 1838.
 In contrast, an academic Department of Computing was first established at King's in 1985, becoming the Department of Computer Science in 1994, reflecting a change in focus towards the more fundamental and systematic aspects of the subject.

-On 1 August 2010, a new Department of Informatics was established, which combines the former Department of Computer Science, the Centre for Bioinformatics, and the Robotics group of the Division of Engineering.
-The new Department of Informatics is part of the School of Natural and Mathematical Sciences and by the end of 2012 will comprise 42 members of academic staff including 16 professors, as well as around 120 postdoctoral researchers and PhD students.
-Its activities span the range of science and engineering within the broad areas represented by its constituent parts, seeking to excel in all.
+The Department of Informatics is part of the Faculty of Natural and Mathematical Sciences and currently comprises 49 members of academic staff including 15 professors, as well as around 160 postdoctoral researchers and PhD students.
+The Department’s activities span the range of science and engineering within the broad areas represented by its constituent parts, seeking to excel in all.